ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 1. Optionally, [cashout your node's cheques](/docs/working-with-bee/cashing-out) to make sure your gBZZs are safe.
 If you have cashed out recently, you can skip this step.
 2. [Backup your Bee](/docs/working-with-bee/backups) data, especially your keys folder!
 3. Upgrade your node, as you normally would (see below).
-4. Adjust your configuration.
-Several configuration parameters have changed in 0.6.x - If you wish to continue running as a full node, you must set the new `full-node` flag to `true`. check out the [configuration](/docs/working-with-bee/configuration) guide for more info on how to update your configuration.
+4. Adjust your networkID in the configuration from `1` to `10` (the new networkID for the testnet).
+Check out the [configuration](/docs/working-with-bee/configuration) guide for more info on how to update your configuration.
 5. Restart your node.

-Your Bee should start up as normal, and begin to connect to other Bees that are running Bee 0.6.2 or later.
+Your Bee should start up as normal, and begin to connect to other Bees that are running Bee 1.0 or later.

 #### Manual Migration Procedure